December 6 - 23, 2025

 SEE THY WORDS: All performances are Open Captioned.
 Captions powered by CCTheater™, from AccessTech, LLC (www.getaccesstech.com)

-Foundational support for Charles Dickens’ “A Christmas Carol” is generously provided by Christy and Jay Cashman and the Poduska Family Foundation.
+Foundational support for Charles Dickens’ “A Christmas Carol” is generously provided by The Cashman Family and the Poduska Family Foundation.

 Charles Dickens’ “A Christmas Carol” runs approximately 2 hours with one 15 minute intermission.